alexeybokhovkin/mesh2tex/README.md

 ## Dataset

-Similar to the [Texturify](https://nihalsid.github.io/texturify/) project, the data can processed using https://github.com/nihalsid/CADTextures
+Similar to the [Texturify](https://nihalsid.github.io/texturify/) project, the data can be processed using https://github.com/nihalsid/CADTextures

 ## Training & Experiments